 - Accommodation can be booked out well in advance ... especially the most desirable or best value places.

-- Bargains and discounts are scarce or non-existant.
+- Bargains and discounts are scarce or non-existent.
 When accommodation can be found, it is nearly always at maximum price.

 - Vehicle hire is also harder to book, and more expensive.
-An example is the campervan I hired in Tasmania for $50 per day in winter - it's $125 per day in summer, if you can get one.
+An example is the campervan I once hired in Tasmania for $50 per day in winter - it was $125 per day in summer, if you can get one.

 - The bad side of human behaviour is more apparent - things like noise and drunken antisocial behaviour.
 Of course people who behave inconsiderately can turn up anywhere, at any time, and Australia is probably no worse than anywhere else ... but more of them hit the Australian roads in January than any other month.

 - Flies and mosquitoes are out in full force.
 Although these pests vary a lot in their numbers and timing from place to place, they peak in the hotter months.

 - Heat can be excessive away from the southern coasts and mountains.
 Warm weather might sound appealing if you live somewhere cold, but the novelty can quickly wear off when it stays too hot for too long.
 In Australia, heat kills more people than all other natural hazards combined.